JoseBrouwer/Broken-Link-Checker/README.md

         - API: -api
     - Windows: `.\run.ps1 -nf` or `.\run.ps1 -f` or `.\run.ps1 -api`
     - Mac/Linux: `chmod +x run.sh` then `./run.sh -nf` or `./run.sh -f` or `./run.sh -api`
-    - ***NOTE Windows:*** Your Sys Admin may have blocked scripts from running on your computer for security purposes, if so proceed from step 2.
+    - ***NOTE Windows:*** Your Sys Admin may have blocked scripts from running on your computer for security purposes, if so follow `The Involved Way`.
     - ***IMPORTANT:*** If you run the program using these scripts you do not need to use the commandline anymore.
 All of the program executions are done for you.
 The points below explain what to select and where to find the broken links.
 2.
 - Windows: